-The perfect attendance award will be presented at the student award ceremony in May.
+This award will be presented at the student award ceremony in May.
 Perfect attendance is being neither absent nor tardy to class for the school year.
 A student leaving the building for any reason during school hours, excluding field trips, is counted against perfect attendance.
 Students with perfect attendance each year will be given a certificate.
-Students who earn day(s) in the ALC or Out-of-School (OSS) suspension will not be eligible for perfect attendance.
+Students who earn day(s) in the Alternative Learning Classroom or out-of-school suspension will not be eligible for perfect attendance.
 Doctor or dentist appointments that cause a student to be absent or tardy will count against the Perfect Attendance Award.